petervelosy/freeplane-zotero/README.md

 ## How to install

+- Install Freeplane and Zotero if not installed yet
-- After building, double click `freeplane-zotero/build/addon/freeplane-zotero-[version].addon.mm` to install the plugin (Alternatively, open Tools/Addons in Freeplane and browse for this file, then click Install)
+- Build or [download](https://www.petervelosy.com/freeplane-zotero-current.mm) the addon.
+Double click the .mm file to install it.
+(Alternatively, open Tools/Addons in Freeplane and browse for this file, then click Install)

 ## Important Notice